irmen/Pyro4/docs/source/install.rst

 Requirements
 ------------
+Pyro is written in 100% pure Python.
+It works on any recent operating system where a suitable Python implementation is available.
 Pyro4 works on the following Python versions: 2.6, 2.7, 3.2 and newer.
-It also works with Pypy, Jython, and IronPython.
+It also works with Pypy and IronPython.
-Pyro is written in 100% pure Python.
-It works on any recent operating system where Python is available.
+It may or may not work with Jython: there's no explicit compatibility and it's not tested with it.
+If you need to use it with Jython, try Pyro version 4.34 or older if you run into issues.
+(if you only need to write client code in Jython/Java, consider using :doc:`pyrolite` instead)

-It will default to using the `serpent <https://pypi.python.org/pypi/serpent>`_ serializer so you will need to install Serpent as well, unless you configure Pyro to use one of the other serializers.
+Pyro will default to using the `serpent <https://pypi.python.org/pypi/serpent>`_ serializer so you will need to install Serpent as well, unless you configure Pyro to use one of the other serializers.

 .. note::